 This section describes the overall architecture of the type converter mechanism, which you need to understand, if you are going to write a custom type converter.
-If all you want to do is use the build-in type converters, see Understanding Message Formats on page 15 instead.
+If all you want to do is use the build-in type converters, see Understanding Message Formats instead.